PKU-MARL/DexterousHands/README.md

 <td><img src="assets/image_folder/3.gif" border=0 width="475"></td>
 </tr></table>

+- **Point Cloud**: We provide the ability to use point clouds as observation to train the policy, but have not yet used it for training in this release.
+This part is still under development.
+Anyone who wants to implement related functions can refer to our [code](./bi-dexhands/tasks/shadow_hand_over.py).

 Bi-DexHands is becoming an important tool to evaluate the peroformance of RL-based solutions for robotics research.